otoolej/postnatal_EEG_evolution/README.md

 quantitative EEG within 3 days of birth in early preterm infants, 2018, under review`

-Please cite the above reference if using this code to generate new results.
+Please cite the above reference if using this code or data to generate new results.

 Includes _R_ code for mixed-effects models of the EEG features and an algorithm to